I

 Sarah, unfortunately, did not have such regards for my pain control as my night nurse had.
 Sometimes, I would dose off.
 She would miss the dose if I didn’t call for it on time, making me an hour or more late to take it.
 This made it difficult to stay ahead of my pain.
 At one point, she snapped at me that I had called her 15 minutes early.
 She didn’t bring me muscle relaxer until 2 hours after I needed it, saying that there had been a problem with the pharmacy.
 We were kind of glad to be leaving since we figured that it would be easier to manage my pain at home where we could actually follow a schedule.

-She continued to remain unimpressed with the pain inside my mouth.
-The nausea continued to be a problem but since I wasn’t eating it didn’t present a huge issue.
+continued to be a problem but since I wasn’t eating it didn’t present a huge

 Walking